Libyan flood survivors weigh water shortages against landmine risk

 FACTBOX-Foreign offers of aid in response to Libya's floods

-(Additional reporting by Abdelaziz Boumzar, Ayman Sahly and Essam ElFatori in Derna, Adam Makary, Thomas Perry and Maya Gebeily; writing by Philippa Fletcher; editing by Susan Fenton)
+(Additional reporting by Abdelaziz Boumzar, Ayman Sahly and Essam ElFatori in Derna, Adam Makary, Thomas Perry and Maya Gebeily; writing by Philippa Fletcher; editing by Susan Fenton and Christina Fincher)

 ((Adam.Makary@thomsonreuters.com;))